 - Remember, the dates on the card determine when you are authorized to work, even if they are not the dates for which you intended to apply.

-- If for any reason USCIS approves the I-765 after the OPT start date you requested, the start date will be set as the date the application was approved.
-USCIS will not adjust the end date; therefore, your OPT period will be less than 12 months.
-This is unfortunate, but not a mistake.
-There is no remedy possible in this situation.
+- If for any reason USCIS approves the I-765 for post-completion OPT after the start date you requested, the start date should be set as the date the application was approved.

-For important information on travel after you've mailed the I-765, refer to Travel Advisory.
+For important information on international travel after you've mailed the I-765, refer to Travel Advisory.